es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 Thereby is the second word the command (here: "build") and the third word is the path to the file (here: //app:blinkUsartExample), we want to build.
 The leftover command are bazel flags for specializing the platform.

-The upload script is specialized in the [BUILD.bazel](../app/BUILD.bazel) in the app folder.
+The upload script is specified in the [BUILD.bazel](../app/BUILD.bazel) in the app folder.
 For running the upload script you have to run:

 	$ bazel run //app:_blinkExampleUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4